paraiccooney/data-centric-project/README.md

 for bugs using https://pythonbuddy.com/

 ## Deployment
-This site is hosted & deployed using Herouku & is located at (INPUT URL).
+This application is hosted & deployed using Herouku & is located at (INPUT URL).
-The site will update automatically with new commits as the master origin has been updated to Heroku.
+The application will update automatically with new commits as the master origin has been updated to Heroku.
-In order for this site to be deployed correctly the landing page must be named index.html.
+In order for this application to be deployed correctly the landing page must be named index.html.
 All html pages which are to be rendered also must be kept in a folder named 'templates' which is to be located in a folder labeled 'static'.
 These requirements arise from the use of the Jinja templating language.

-In order to run this site locally you can clone this repository directly into your personal editor using the following command;
+In order to run this application locally you can clone this repository directly into your personal editor using the following command;
 git clone (ENTER GITHUB URL)
 To cut ties with this repository use the following command;
 git remote rm origin

 ## Credits
 ### Content
-The intial content of this site was taken from multiple online sources;
+The intial content of this application was taken from multiple online sources;
 https://www.bbcgoodfood.com
 https://www.bordbia.ie
 https://www.goodfoodireland.ie